dating app etiquette.

-Though we highly encourage the idea of meeting people IRL, if you’re actively dating in 2019, there’s a good chance you’re doing at least part of it via an app.
+Though we highly encourage the idea of meeting people IRL (now that it's safe to do so), if you’re actively dating in 2021, there’s a good chance you’re doing at least part of it via an app.

 The thing about digital communication, though, is that it makes it easy to forget our manners because we’re hidden behind a screen.
 But just like any other human interaction, there are certain behaviors that are less acceptable than others.
 So since you’re such a good person (right?), here’s a rundown on the basics of dating-app etiquette.